openhab/openhab-docs/_addons_bindings/zwave/doc/heiman/hs1dsz_0_0.md

 ### Alarm (access)

-Indicates if the access control alarm is triggered
+Indicates if the access control alarm is triggered.

 The ```alarm_access``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.